 Sweet Potato Casserole with Canned Yams

-I know you are probably wondering why I am posting about Sweet Potato Casserole in springtime instead of the fall but trust me there is a reason.
+I know you are probably wondering why I am posting about the best Sweet Potato Casserole recipe in springtime instead of the fall but trust me there is a reason.
 I was cleaning out the pantry trying to figure out what ingredients we had stocked up when I came across two cans of yams.

 We have been making weekly meal kits for my husband's mom and 93-year-old grandmother this year to help make life a little easier for them and to minimize any grocery shopping they have to do with all the things going on right now.
 I figured why not make John's grandmother one of her favorite dishes which is Sweet Potato Casserole with canned yams right now instead of only serving it at Thanksgiving.